Follow Postoperative Instructions

 Medications can impact your dental implants.
 It’s important to be aware of specific medications that can impact your dental implants, including:

 Osteoporosis medications affect the way your bones heal.
 Some evidence suggests that they might cause complications with dental implants.
-However, this mostly seems associated with very specific prescriptions, so ask your doctor whether there’s a concern related to your medication.
+However, this mostly seems associated with very specific prescriptions, so ask your doctor whether there’s a concern about your medication.

 Some antidepressants can also increase your dental implant risk.
 Talk to your dentist about what medications are a concern.
-If it’s one you’re taking, see if your doctor might facilitate a transition to a different type.
+If you’re taking one, see if your doctor might facilitate a transition to a different type.

 Make Regular Dental Appointments